Quantile function: Applications

 Quantile functions are used in both statistical applications and Monte Carlo methods.

 The quantile function is one way of prescribing a probability distribution, and it is an alternative to the probability density function (pdf) or probability mass function, the cumulative distribution function (cdf) and the characteristic function.
 The quantile function, Q, of a probability distribution is the inverse of its cumulative distribution function F. The derivative of the quantile function, namely the quantile density function, is yet another way of prescribing a probability distribution.
 It is the reciprocal of the pdf composed with the quantile function.

-For statistical applications, users need to know key percentage points of a given distribution.
+Consider a statistical application where a user needs to know key percentage points of a given distribution.
 For example, they require the median and 25% and 75% quartiles as in the example above or 5%, 95%, 2.5%, 97.5% levels for other applications such as assessing the statistical significance of an observation whose distribution is known; see the quantile entry.
 Before the popularization of computers, it was not uncommon for books to have appendices with statistical tables sampling the quantile function.
 Statistical applications of quantile functions are discussed extensively by Gilchrist.

 Monte-Carlo simulations employ quantile functions to produce non-uniform random or pseudorandom numbers for use in diverse types of simulation calculations.
 A sample from a given distribution may be obtained in principle by applying its quantile function to a sample from a uniform distribution.
 The demands of simulation methods, for example in modern computational finance, are focusing increasing attention on methods based on quantile functions, as they work well with multivariate techniques based on either copula or quasi-Monte-Carlo methods and Monte Carlo methods in finance.

 Calculation

 The evaluation of quantile functions often involves numerical methods, such as the exponential distribution above, which is one of the few distributions where a closed-form expression can be found (others include the uniform, the Weibull, the Tukey lambda (which includes the logistic) and the log-logistic).
 When the cdf itself has a closed-form expression, one can always use a numerical root-finding algorithm such as the bisection method to invert the cdf.
-Other algorithms to evaluate quantile functions are given in the Numerical Recipes series of books.
+Other methods rely on an approximation of the inverse via interpolation techniques.
+Further algorithms to evaluate quantile functions are given in the Numerical Recipes series of books.
 Algorithms for common distributions are built into many statistical software packages.
+General methods to numerically compute the quantile functions for general classes of distributions can be found in the following libraries: